sighupio/fury-kubernetes-logging/katalog/opensearch-single/MAINTENANCE.md

 # OpenSearch - maintenance

-To maintain the Opensearch package, you should follow this steps.
+To maintain the OpenSearch package, you should follow this steps.

-Download the latest zip from [Opensearch Helm Charts][opensearch-helm-charts].
+Download the latest zip from [OpenSearch Helm Charts][opensearch-helm-charts].

 Extract to a folder of your choice, for example: `/tmp/opensearch`.